hypertidy/anglr/README.md

 -   Travis needs libproj-dev installed, via .travis.yml (CRAN does not)
 -   R-hub needs SystemRequirements: PROJ.4
 -   All need export RGL\_USE\_NULL=TRUE
--   plot in examples is fine, no need for ptions use null (travis)
+-   plot in examples is fine, but there's a warning from R CMD check in interactive mode (??)

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.